fdlane/vbsmgr-mvc3/README.md

 MissNancy
 =========

-**The project is being developement and is not ready for release.**
+**The project under developement and is not ready for release.**

 A port of a simple MS Access application
 ----------------------------------------

-MissNancy is a pet project that ports a MS Access application that I wrote almost 10 years ago for my local church.
+MissNancy is a pet project that ports a MS Access application (written almost 10 years ago for my local church) to a Web app.
 The church has a HUGE Vacation Bible School event each year and needed a way to track the Children, Workers, Buses, Classes, and Neighborhoods.
 The application was originally written in MS Access because I needed to build it very quickly, app was mostly data entry, and all the users were located in the same office space/network.

 I used the following in this project: